hsinnan75/MapCaller/README.md

 - version 0.9.9.9: Added a new argument(-ploidy) for setting different ploidy.
 - version 0.9.9.a: Fixed a bug on read mapping && Added an option (-dup) to filter out PCR-duplicates.
 - version 0.9.9.b: Added GVCF format (-gvcf).
+- version 0.9.9.c: Added a new argument(-monomorphic) to report all loci which do not have any potential alternates.

 # Acknowledgements
 We would like to thank Mr. Torsten Seemann for valuable comments.